scafley/scafley/README.md

 ## 💼 About Me

-I'm a **Flutter Developer** with over 2 years of commercial experience, specializing in building mobile and web applications (Flutter and Angular).
+I’m a Flutter Developer with over 2 years of commercial experience in mobile applications, and I also have experience building web applications with Angular.

+In my daily work I integrate REST APIs, analyze request/response flows and manually verify implemented features.
+I also have some basic knowledge of E2E test automation with Cypress.

 🎓 **Master's degree** in Computer Science from Pedagogical University in Kraków

 📍 Based in **Krakow, Poland**

 ## 🛠️ Tech Stack
-TODO

 **Languages & Frameworks:**
 - Dart & Flutter (Mobile & Web)
 - TypeScript & Angular (Web)
+- Basic E2E testing with Cypress

 **Tools & Practices:**
 - Git & GitHub